Jsparrow/jsparrow.github.io/docs/rules/remove-to-string-on-string.md

 description:
     Removes all invocations of 'toString()' method used on a 'String' element.
-tags: ["Free", "Java 1.1", "String Manipulation", "Performance"]
+tags: ["Free", "Java 1.1", "String Manipulation", "Performance", "Marker"]
 ---

 # Remove toString() on String